 - scanning flash monitoring systems

-Legal points to remember when filling out your forms
+DTC tips on the legal points to remember when filling out DTC forms

 The test is feeding oneself, not simply eating a meal.
 The language of the legislation is clear in that respect.
 The requisite ability to feed oneself involves the ability to prepare a reasonable range of food and not just to prepare and set out snacks, junk foods or frozen dinners.
 One should also be able to match their dietary requirements to their medical needs.
 In the case of young children, they clearly cannot feed themselves.